garex/wp-testing/README.md

 Inside the box we also have **scales** each connected with the particular answer with **scores** and **results**, that are calculated with the help of **simple formulas** like: "extraversion > 50%".
 Where "extraversion" is a sum of respondent's scores from extraversion scale.
 We didn't invent anything new — all this has been already invented in 19th century.

 Test answers, scales, results and categories are edited through **wordpress standard editors**, similar to categories editor.
 You can associate them in sidebar.
 Whether test questions, answers and formulas are edited with standard wordpress metaboxes, behind content.
-You can even reorder them if you like.
+You can even reorder them if you like by drag-n-drop.
 At the top of content editor you have **button for quick access** to those metaboxes: Add New Questions, Edit Questions and Scores, Edit Formulas.
+If you want more control then you are allowed to add to them not allowed out-of-the box HTML tags like: headers, lists, images, hr and "read more" tag taken from post editor.

 **Answers**  can be global to test — when all questions have the same answers.
 For example: "Yes", "No", "I'm not sure".
 Or you can use **individual answers** to add individual answer to each question.
 And the third option is to use global answers, but individualize their titles: not just "Yes", but "Yes, I do so and so", when you use it for the particular question.
 Some tests have this pattern.